 We got our fill of good food this week.
 Saturday afternoon was the Johns Creek International Festival and Thursday evening was Taste of Alpharetta.

-The international festival doesn’t have just loads of food, mostly restaurants that have separate food trucks (or are solely food trucks) because most places can’t staff their restaurant and an even on a Saturday.
+The international festival doesn’t have just loads of food, it’s mostly restaurants that have separate food trucks (or are solely food trucks) because most places can’t staff their restaurant and an evetn on a Saturday.

-Last year was the first year for this evening.
-They planned one 8,000 people and had 22,000 people.
-We when we pulled in one of the pastors of our church who is the police department chaplain had a clicker in his hand.
+Last year was the first year for this event.
+They planned on 8,000 people and had 22,000 people.
+We when we pulled in to the parking lot one of the pastors of our church who is the police department chaplain had a clicker in his hand.
 Heath asked if he was counting cars and he said “no, people”.
 We caught up to him at church at the next day and found out the total count.
 We got there after it had been going for a few hours and it was pretty crazy.
 This year they had 18,000 people at last count and we got there right when it opened.

 Not only were there more people last year, there were more booths.
 I think the food was about the same, but there didn’t seem to be as many vendors or cultural booths.
 But it was still fun.

-We walked around the perimeter to see what all their was before diving into the food.
+We walked around the perimeter to see what all there was before diving into the food.